Microsoft Teams Integration

 For Dataiku Cloud, add the webapp ID to Administration -> Settings -> Security & Audit -> Other security settings -> Webapps -> Public webapps.

-Before installing the app in Microsoft Teams, run a quick test in Azure to confirm that Microsoft can reach your Dataiku webapp.
+Before installing the app in Microsoft Teams, run a quick test in Azure to confirm that Azure Bot Service can reach the configured messaging endpoint.

 Before you can install the Agent in Teams, you need a Teams app manifest.
 You can create one in the Teams Developer Portal or with the manifest creator available in the webapp.

-Scroll down to the Manifest creator card in the webapp.
+1. Open the Manifest creator tab in the webapp.

 Note